 Windows actually open, and seats swing easily to face the opposite direction in both carriages.
-I couldn't see many differences between first class and economy really, except the blue first class seats are less 'stuffed and bulky' than the brown seats in economy.
+I couldn't see many differences between first class and economy really, except the blue first-class seats are less 'stuffed and bulky' than the brown seats in economy.
 They're more comfortable to sit on, which would have made a significant difference and probably justified the extra expense in the days when these trains carried passengers hundreds (perhaps even thousands) of miles.

-Don't worry which carriage you choose to start your journey.
+Don't worry about which carriage you choose to start your journey.
 You can move from one carriage to the other by using the connecting doors.

 Solar Train Beats Byron Bay's CBD Parking

 I'd been warned parking can be hard to find in the centre of Byron Bay.
 A busy tourist destination, Byron Bay's shops, restaurants and main beach are popular places to visit for anyone travelling up the east coast of Australia between Sydney and Brisbane.
-The lighthouse at Byron Bay is the eastern-most tip of the Australian mainland and the surfing culture is world-renowned.
+The lighthouse at Byron Bay is the easternmost tip of the Australian mainland and the surfing culture is world-renowned.

-The drive into Byron Bay is often slow and arduous with traffic crammed onto a single lane main road.
-And at some point everyone wants to get out of their car and take a look around.
+The drive into Byron Bay is often slow and arduous with traffic crammed onto a single-lane main road.
+And at some point, everyone wants to get out of their car and take a look around.
 During the day when you finally find a parking spot, you have to feed the parking meter.

 'Park at North Beach and take the solar train!' my friends insisted.
 Parking is free near the North Beach station and there's no danger of staying too long and getting a parking ticket.
 A ticket on the solar train from North Beach station (in Byron's industrial area) to the centre of Byron Bay costs just three.
 So the round trip is a mere six dollars.
 Parking problem solved.
 Plus I left the traffic jam at the turn-off to Byron Bay's Industrial Area, avoiding further frustration.